Amazon becomes latest target in EU war on tax deals

 She said "Ireland has not yet recovered any money, not even in part".

-She also rejected the notion that she was targeting American companies, amid separate EU cases against Apple and other US tech giants on anti-trust issues.
+She rejected the notion that she was targeting American companies, amid separate EU cases against Apple and other US tech giants on anti-trust issues.

 "I can find no bias.
 This is about competition in Europe, no matter what your country's flag is and no matter your ownership," she said.